dchest/captcha/README.md

 path component: file name part must contain a captcha id, file extension — its format (PNG or WAV).

-For example, for file name "B9QTvDV1RXbVJ3Ac.png" it serves an image captcha with id "B9QTvDV1RXbVJ3Ac", and for "B9QTvDV1RXbVJ3Ac.wav" it serves the same captcha in audio format.
+For example, for file name "LBm5vMjHDtdUfaWYXiQX.png" it serves an image captcha with id "LBm5vMjHDtdUfaWYXiQX", and for "LBm5vMjHDtdUfaWYXiQX.wav" it serves the same captcha in audio format.

 To serve a captcha as a downloadable file, the URL must be constructed in such a way as if the file to serve is in the "download" subdirectory:
-"/download/B9QTvDV1RXbVJ3Ac.wav".
+"/download/LBm5vMjHDtdUfaWYXiQX.wav".

 To reload captcha (get a different solution for the same captcha id), append "?reload=x" to URL, where x may be anything (for example, current time or a random number to make browsers refetch an image instead of loading it from cache).

+By default, the Server serves audio in English language.
+To serve audio captcha in one of the other supported languages, append "lang" value, for example, "?lang=ru".

 ### func SetCustomStore